-Although USB key offers the best protection possible, it may still not be very convenient to use it in the company, as there's a chance that the dongle will be passed among members and can get lost in the process.
-Also, we recommend that you do not copy, clone, duplicate USB dongle or use any USB dongle emulators, as it's not a practice that falls on the right side of the manufacturers’ ToS.
+Although the USB key offers the best protection possible, it may still not be very convenient to use it in the company, as there's a chance that the dongle will be passed among members and can get lost in the process.
+Also, we recommend that you do not copy, clone, duplicate USB dongle as it's not a practice that falls on the right side of the manufacturers’ ToS.

 Using Donglify for USB dongle sharing

 Donglify is an advanced software solution for sharing USB dongles.
 Aside from enabling you to share a USB dongle between two computers, this application also offers a multi-connect function.
 By using it, you can make one USB security key accessible to multiple PCs at once through LAN, Wi-Fi, or even via the Internet.